louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Issues with unwanted weight gain and appetite increase were also among the most commonly reported side effects for quetiapine:

-P: having a plan for um. for weight management is a good, is a good thing to do um. cuz that’s been, that’s been pretty difficult.
+P: having a plan for um. for weight management is a good, is a good thing to do um. cuz that's been, that's been pretty difficult.
 (P14)

-P: one thing that’s caught me out is the appetite that I just get big bursts of cravings of food.
+P: one thing that's caught me out is the appetite that I just get big bursts of cravings of food.
 (P8)

 The number of side effects reported differed, and for some, several different side effects were reported.
 Alongside sedation and weight gain, one participant perceived quetiapine to be worsening other pre-existing symptoms:

-P: sleep and weight gain and I also like my um. the level of uh constipation and diarrhoea and how much that’s affect, been affecting me. it certainly hasn’t improved um it might have gotten worse since I started taking quetiapine.
+P: sleep and weight gain and I also like my um. the level of uh constipation and diarrhoea and how much that's affect, been affecting me. it certainly hasn't improved um it might have gotten worse since I started taking quetiapine.
 (P14)

 ---